Skip to content

 Skill composability

-The routing skill reads the artifact catalog at runtime; it does not bundle catalog content inside the skill body.
+The routing skill reads the artifact catalog when a workflow mode needs a template, prompt, or quality rule; it does not bundle catalog content inside the skill body.
 This means:

-• Any runtime that installs the HELIX package exposes the same routing modes.
+• Any runtime that installs the HELIX package exposes the same workflow modes.

 • Catalog updates (new artifact types, revised templates) take effect without changing the skill body.